Gerard Butler biography

 When the 21st century hit, Gerard landed starring roles in the mini-series, Attila, playing the lead role; Wes Craven's feature film, Dracula 2000 (2000), playing Dracula; as well as roles in Reign of Fire (2002) and Lara Croft Tomb Raider: The Cradle of Life (2003).
 It was his role as the Phantom in The Phantom of the Opera (2004) that was Gerard's big breakthrough, however.
 As the lead, he had to perform extremely challenging songs and though he'd been the lead singer of a rock band, he had little vocal training.
 Nonetheless, he shone in the role, which paved the way for many more starring roles.

 In fact, he's become one of Hollywood's leading actors, equally adept at comedies such as The Ugly Truth (2009) and The Bounty Hunter (2010) as well as more dramatic fare, such as Law Abiding Citizen (2009) and the Sam Childers biopic Machine Gun Preacher (2011).
 He came full circle when he played Tullus Aufidius in the film version of the Shakespeare play Coriolanus (2012), opposite Ralph Fiennes in the title role.
-Gerard has also played a surfer in Chasing Mavericks (2012).
-More recently, he starred in London Has Fallen (2016) and Gods of Egypt (2016).
+Gerard has also played a surfer in Chasing Mavericks (2012) and starred in London Has Fallen (2016), as well as in Gods of Egypt (2016).
 Most recently he returned to theaters action thriller Hunter Killer (2018) where he appeared alongside Gary Oldman.
 He is set to reprise his role as Mike Banning in the upcoming film Angel Has Fallen (2019), the third installment in the Olympus Has Fallen series.

 With homes in both New York and Los Angeles, Gerard spends his spare time playing football (soccer), horseback riding, skiing and water skiing.
 He's been romantically linked to a number of celebrities, including Kate Hudson and Jennifer Aniston, but has remained single.